ec-jrc/lisflood-code/docs/4_Static-Maps_reservoirs-lakes/index.md

 The following paragraphs provide guidelines for the generation of the reservoir map and tables.

 Reservoir unique identifier (1) and coordinates of the outlet mapped on the OS LISFLOOD local drainage direction map  ([ldd](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/)) (3) are required to generate the reservoirs map.
-Geographic oordinates of the reservoirs outlet (2) and OS LISFLOOD local drainage direction map  ([ldd](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/)) are essential to generate (3), for this step, the comparison between reservoir catchment area (7) and OS LISFLOOD [upstream area map](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/) is strongly recommended.
+Geographic oordinates of the reservoirs outlet (2) and OS LISFLOOD local drainage direction map  ([ldd](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/)) are essential to generate (3).
+Adequate model representation requires the agreement between reservoir catchment area (7) and OS LISFLOOD [upstream area map](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/).

 Reservoir storage capcaity can be retrieved from local datasets or global datasets such as [GDW](https://www.globaldamwatch.org/grand).